 The Games is organised by an operational group made up of representatives from Active Norfolk and the School Games Organisers(SGO’s) from the 8 School Sport Partnerships in the county.

 The group is overseen by a strategy group, which comprises of stakeholders including: Primary Schools, Secondary Schools, Special Schools and the Youth Sport Trust.

-Our vision for the Norfolk School Games is to continue to make a meaningful difference to the lives of the young people who can benefit the most.
+The Norfolk School Games will continue to make clear and meaningful difference to the lives of children and young people that can benefit the most.

 Putting physical activity and competitive sport at the heart of schools and providing more young